Mena-Ibrahim/Bus-Trip-Reservation-System/README.md

 5. Submit a pull request to the main repository.

 Please ensure that your code follows the project's coding conventions and includes appropriate documentation.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Contact

-If you have any questions or suggestions regarding the Bus Trip Reservations System, please contact the project administrator at [email protected]

-We appreciate your interest and contribution to this project!